Stephen Berry (politician): Biography

 He spoke at the Free Speech Coalition protest in July 2018, following far-right Canadian activists Stefan Molyneux and Lauren Southern being denied an Auckland Council venue and unable to secure a venue for their New Zealand tour.
-He said "Look the thing about free speech is that we’ve all got that in common.
-We’ve got different reasons for it being in common."
+He said "Look the thing about free speech is that we've all got that in common.
+We've got different reasons for it being in common."

 He ran for ACT in the 2018 Northcote by-election, achieving fourth place.
 Berry's dream for Northcote was a new six-lane motorway over the harbour at Point Chevalier, revived from a 1972 Ministry of Works plan, to fix the Onewa Road congestion.
 This would be funded by using $58 billion raised by putting up the age to receive superannuation to 67.
 Tackling traffic congestion in Northcote was a priority for Berry in this race.

 In the 2020 New Zealand general election, he contested the Pakuranga electorate for ACT and was ninth on the party list, but resigned from running in September 2020, citing "physical exhaustion".
 He was the only openly gay representative of ACT at the time.
 He was ninth on the ACT Party list and ACT New Zealand got 10 seats, which means if he had stayed in the race and ACT got the same result, then he would have been elected as Member of Parliament.
 After resigning as a candidate in the 2020 general election, he has finished with politics and now hosts the Mr Berry Mr Berry show on YouTube, where he shares political commentary and clips from his stand-up comedy routines.
 The show last screened in 2022 to 98 viewers, 1/3 of his subscriber base.

 In January 2021, he was permanently suspended from Twitter.
 This was part of the culling of more than 70,000 "QAnon-related accounts", including President Donald Trump, following the 2021 storming of the United States Capitol.
 He said he did not approve of what Twitter was doing, but he said Twitter owns the platform and has the right to do as it wishes, even if it's something he disagrees with.

+In 2025, Berry spoke against his former high school James Cook High School changing its name to Te Haikura a Kiwa.
+He called it "window dressing."

 Personal life

 Berry is gay and an atheist.
-He lives in Forrest Hill on Auckland's North Shore with his husband.
-He is also a manager for a supermarket chain.
+In 2018, he lived in Forrest Hill on Auckland's North Shore with his husband.
+He was also a manager for a supermarket chain.